LucaMalavolta/PyORBIT/docs/results_interpretation/terminal_output.md

  [previous section](#associated_errors)

 This section is divided in three groups:

-- Statistics on the posterior of the sampler variables:
+- *Statistics on the posterior of the sampler parameters*: the direct output of the sampler.
+If the parameters have been parametrized (including exploration in logarithmic  space), the values displayed here may not be physically meaningful.
-- Statistics on the physical parameters obtained from the posteriors samples
+- *Statistics on the physical parameters obtained from the posteriors samples*: posterior distribution of the physical parameters (i.e., before reparametrizaion) as they should appear in the physical model.
+If no reparametrizaion has been applied to a given parameter, the physical posterior will be ideantical to the sampler posterior.
+- *AAA*